DanielCuSanchez/programming-languages-project/README.md

 1) The user enters the link to the interface
 2) The link will be transformed into a shortcut by the program
 3) The program will create the QR code
 4) User can decide to share the code (Optional)

+## Examples

+Our platform is web, so it will be responsive to mobile device

+- A typical general user wants a web easy solution to create a qr code
+- A user wants to share the qr code with facebook o download

+## Input program

+Our user interface will have an input text with a button

+A user can insert:

+- url website
+- url form
+- url social network

+## Results expected

+- QR image code showed on the interface
+- QR file (it depends if we have time)

 ## References